-The first portion of the US 36 bikeway will open June 24, which is also Bike to Work Day.
+The first portion of the US 36 bikeway opened June 24.
 Phase I of the US 36 Express Lanes Project includes an 11-mile portion of the US 36 Bikeway opening from Westminster to Louisville/Superior.
 The remaining 7-mile segment to Table Mesa Station will open in early 2016.

 East Flatiron Circle